 The diseases that mouse droppings carry can be spread either through the contamination of food and water or simply from inhaling infected air.

 - Muscle pain

-These are the primary symptoms.
 The tricky part of hantavirus is that after experiencing the symptoms mentioned above, you will feel slightly better.
-Yet, a few days later, your breathing will suddenly become difficult, resulting in the next batch of symptoms that includes nausea, vomiting, headaches, a dry cough, and short, raspy breaths.
+Yet, a few days later, your breathing will suddenly become difficult, resulting in the next batch of symptoms that include feeling short of breath, a dry cough, and short, raspy breaths.